|The "steak" sandwich I devoured in the name of research|

 After chowing down on some "steak" that was peculiar but moreishly spongy, it was time for dessert.
 Froconut's plant-based ice cream caught our attention served in a coconut half with a glorious hunk of honeycomb.
 Refreshing and moosey, it satisfied our taste buds and Instagram feeds simultaneously.

 From hipster to high street, veganism has gone mainstream - and beyond.
-A-listers including One Direction's Liam Payne, Daniel Kaluuya OBE and Ben Whishaw were amongst yesterday’s Vegan Nighters, showing their support for cruelty-free food.
+A-listers including Daniel Kaluuya OBE, Ben Whishaw and One Direction's Liam Payne were amongst yesterday’s Vegan Nighters, showing their support for cruelty-free food.

 BBC 1Xtra’s Melody Kane, Benj + Teaboyz and Becky Tong headlined the DJs and were dotted around keeping the vibe alive.
 Besides the music and meat-free madness, event organisers were also considerate enough to provide a Hollywood-worthy pink carpet and coordinating backdrop for photo ops.
 And with that, Vegan Nights evoked every aspect of a millennial’s summer night dream.